 - a copy of your current Hawai‘i State Tax Clearance or Hawai‘i Compliance Express (HCE) Vendor Compliance Certificate

-- a copy of your current DCCA Annual Report
+- copy of your current DCCA Annual Report

 - proof of liquor liability insurance of not less than one million dollars

-No, but we will need a copy of your current State Tax Clearance with approval stamp, or a Certificate of Vendor Compliance from the Hawai‘i Compliance Express (HCE).
+Tax clearance from the IRS is not required, however, a copy of your current State Tax Clearance with an approval stamp, or a Certificate of Vendor Compliance from the Hawai‘i Compliance Express (HCE) is required.

 For questions about an extension to renew, please contact the Department of Liquor Control at firstname.lastname@example.org or (808) 961-8218.

 Your new Liquor License Certificate will be hand-delivered to your business location after June 30.
 Continue to display your current license pending the receipt of your new license.